COMPREHENSIVE GUIDE

 Why Does Asphalt Crack?

-Everything from earthquakes and freezing temperatures, to tree roots and poor asphalt maintenance can cause asphalt to crack.
+Everything from earthquakes and freezing temperatures to tree roots and poor asphalt maintenance can cause asphalt to crack.

 When Should You Seal Your Driveway?

 After the initial coating, you should seal whenever you repair cracks or potholes.
-Higher quality asphalt driveway sealer will last for three to five years before a new coat is needed, depending on the amount of traffic the area receives and the amount of UV damage it gets.
+Higher quality asphalt driveway sealer will last for three to five years before a new coat is needed, depending on the amount of traffic the area receives and the level of UV damage it gets.

 Summer is the best time to seal.
 In general, the temperature must be above 50 degrees for the sealants to cure properly.